-Although the Lobi-Wala have the New Testament written in their language, very few have become Christians.
-Most of them have never yet heard a clear presentation of the Gospel message.
-Increased missions efforts, additional laborers, Christian broadcasts, and evangelistic literature are greatly needed to effectively reach the Lobi-Wala with the Gospel.
+Most of the Lobi people have never yet heard a clear presentation of the gospel message.
+There is a need for increased mission efforts, additional laborers, Christian broadcasts, and evangelistic literature to effectively reach the Lobi-Wala with the gospel.
 However, prayer is the first step toward seeing them reached.

 * Scripture Prayers for the Lobi in Côte d'Ivoire.

 Pray for the Lord to give the Lobi people an abundant harvest this year as a testimony of his power and goodness.Pray for a spiritual awakening among Lobi leaders that will open the door to a movement to Christ among the Lobi and Wala peoples.Pray for the Lord to thrust out workers to go to the Lobi people with gospel materials.Pray for the Lord to anoint African believers to write music about Christ that will be appealing to the Lobi people.

 |Profile Source: JoshuaProject|